 Mike Konczal gives us a great example why liberals don’t have all the proper building blocks for policy… they are unable to view a healthy distaste for government AS THE PERFECT STANCE for determining what laws to have.

-You can’t argue government does what the private sector doesn’t want to or can’t do, if you are actively keeping the private sector from doing it.
+Government cannot argue to its citizens it must do what the private sector won’t do, if government is actively keeping the private sector from doing it.

-He bats around the idea of Democratic Surveillance state, and generally it is merely a liberal’s theoretical description, to my amazement he outright wonders if it is even possible, and the runs off rails for this reason (emphasis mine):
+He bats around the idea of Democratic Surveillance state, and generally it is merely a liberal’s theoretical description, to my amazement he outright wonders if it is even possible, and then decides to clip the wings of the only solution possible: